This text is translated into Russian by google automatic human level neural machine.

 Of fundamental importance for the industry were amendments to the Federal Law “On Fisheries and the Conservation of Aquatic Biological Resources”, which were adopted in the spring of 2016.
 They aim to attract investment and the exclusion of the quota "rentier" from the industry.
 The principle of long-term resource securing was introduced, which assumes that quota shares will be fixed not on 10 years, as was done from the 2008 year, but on 15 years.
 In addition, the threshold for the development of aquatic bioresources has been raised for two consecutive years from 50% to 70% of the volume of allocated quotas.
 This measure is intended to fight quota "rentiers" - enterprises that do not have their own fleet, are not engaged in catching fish, but receive and resell quotas for its catch.

-Do you want to catch - the order
+Do you want to catch - build

 After long discussions, a legislative norm was adopted on investment quotas - the so-called " "Quotas under the keel", which is designed to stimulate the construction of vessels of the fishing fleet, as well as - onshore enterprises for processing aquatic biological resources.
 It is planned to allocate 20% of quotas for investment purposes, which may include the purchase of new fishing vessels built at Russian shipyards, as well as the creation of domestic fish processing facilities.
 This initiative is designed to solve the problem of serious depreciation of the Far Eastern fishing fleet, which is up to 80%, and also to load Russian shipyards.
 At the same time, there is a risk that the redistribution of quotas will hit small fishermen who can not invest in ships because of their high cost and may lose their quotas.
 In addition, large domestic shipbuilding enterprises currently do not have free capacities, the operating shipyards are loaded with orders for several years ahead.
 Nevertheless, there are good options for the development of shipbuilding and directly in the Far East (one of the latest initiatives appeared on Sakhalin - in the city of Nevelsk), and in other regions of the country (at the enterprises of the industry leader - the United Shipbuilding Corporation), but in the interests of the Far East.